DamienVesper/modd-loadtest/README.md

 This will create a `node_modules` directory in that of your project and add the packages there.

 ### Compiling the Project
 This project utilizes [TypeScript](https://www.typescriptlang.org).
-It is a superset of JavaScript nand as so, needs to be compiled to JavaScript before execution.
+It is a superset of JavaScript and as so, needs to be compiled to it before execution.

 To build the project, run:
 ```sh